GilianPonte/PrivateTargeting/README.md

-# Causal Neural Network.
+# Private Causal Neural Networks.
-In this repository, we open-source the causal neural network from our paper.
-This library allows you to estimate the CATE of any targeting intervention.
+In this repository, we open-source the (private) causal neural network from our paper.
+This library allows you to estimate the CATE of any targeting intervention while preserving the privacy of your subjects in a meaningful way.

 ## causal_neural_network function
 We provide a function that replicates our estimator of the CATE in causal_neural_network.py.
 This function requires the following parameters: